kearch/kearch-sp-google/README.md

 ### Running the server

 First you need to rewrite ./GoogleCustomSearchAPIKey and ./GoogleCustomSearchEngineID with your own API key and engine ID.
 You can get APIkey from [https://developers.google.com/custom-search/v1/introduction](https://developers.google.com/custom-search/v1/introduction).
+And you must rewrite ./Hostname with your hostname or IP adress of your server.

 And then